-“When the pandemic hit, food supply chains were being dismantled, so there was this huge movement to ‘grow local’,” explains Jones.
+“When the pandemic hit, food supply chains were being dismantled, so there was this huge movement to ‘grow local’,” says Jones.

 “That led to a boom in demand for our technology, which is positioned for everyone from hobbyists to enterprise growers.
 And because we had undergone this digital transformation, we could stay relevant and in front of customers wherever they were.”

-To free up capacity in its manufacturing operation, Bluelab established a new engineering team dedicated to finding ways to build its products more efficiently – using methods that required less time, for example, or fewer or more standardised parts.
+For Bluelab meeting customer demand has required continuous innovation.
+For example, in a bid to free up capacity in its manufacturing operation, Bluelab established a new engineering team dedicated to finding ways to build its products more efficiently.

-The team identified that assembling the core sensing probes in its high-selling conductivity meter took about three days, for example – a process that could potentially be slashed if they could use stainless steel for the electrodes rather than carbon.
+The team identified that assembling the core sensing probes in its high-selling conductivity meter took about three days, a process that could potentially be slashed if stainless steel was used instead of carbon.

-This support gave the business the confidence to make the switch, which Jones reports subsequently reduced the probe’s assembly time by 95%.
+Ultimately, this support gave them the confidence to make the switch, which Jones reports reduced the probe’s assembly time by 95 per cent.

-That next frontier, says Jones, is developing a SaaS business model to generate recurring revenue through software and data solutions that solve customer problems in new ways.
+Next for the business, says Jones, is developing a Software-as-a-Service (SaaS) business model to generate recurring revenue through software and data solutions that solve customer problems in new ways.